jyyulab/scMINER_documentation/README.md

   2. In main repository directory (containing **`index.md`** file) of scMINER project, run `pkgdown::build_site()` or `Addins-Build pkgdown`.
 This will update some files in **`/docs`**.
   3. Git commit and push to GitHub.
 The website page should automatically renewed.

-- If the **Fall Documentation** needs to be modified, then you will need update the book here before you re-build the documentation website:
+- If the **Full Documentation** needs to be modified, then you will need update the book here before you re-build the documentation website:
   1. Modify the **`r markdown`** files accordingly;
   2. In main repository directory (containing **`index.md`** file) of this project, run `bookdown::render_book()` or `Build-Build Book`.
 This will update some files in **`/docs`**.
   3. Copy all updated files in **`/docs`** into **`scMINER/Docs/bookdown`** folder.
 We specified **`bookdown/index.html`** as the href of Full Documentation.